muppin/mastering-DevOps/Jenkins/Ultimate-CICD-Project.md

                  builds.
         - package: Compiles the source code, runs tests, and packages the application into a distributable format, typically a JAR file (for a Java project).
 The packaged artifact is placed in the target directory.

-### 5. **Artifact Generation:**
+  **Artifact Generation:**
    - Generate the Java artifacts, such as JAR files, that will be deployed to the EKS cluster.

+### 5. ** Static code analysis**
+   - mvn sonar:sonar target is used to do the static code analysis using sonarqube.
+       - detect bugs, code smells, and security vulnerabilities in programming languages such as Java
+       - The mvn sonar:sonar command is used to analyze a Maven project using SonarQube.
+It triggers the SonarQube analysis and sends the results to the SonarQube server for further inspection and reporting.

 ### 6. **Dockerization:**
    - Containerize the Java application by building a Docker image.
 The Docker image includes the application code, dependencies, and necessary configurations.
 This step ensures a consistent and reproducible deployment environment.
    - Explain the dockerfile :
        - ```bash
          FROM adoptopenjdk/openjdk11:alpine-jre